yatharthb97/Correlator/code/hardware/README.md

 # Hardware

-This folder contains hardware peripheral specific libraries.
+This folder contains hardware libraries that are specific to *Teensy 4.1 microcontrollers.*